compatriot/compatriot/README.md

 * Automatically compare the screenshots across browsers and flags those that are more than some configurable threshold different
 * Allow configuration of which browsers to use
 * Connect to virtual machines so that you don't have to have all the browsers on the machine you're running the tests on
+* Steal some of VCR's relish rake tasks

 How To Use